axelBarroso/ScaleNet/README.md

 # ScaleNet: A Shallow Architecture for Scale Estimation

-Repository for the code of ScaleNet paper:
+Repository for our CVPR'22 ScaleNet paper:

 ```text
 "ScaleNet: A Shallow Architecture for Scale Estimation".